-What are the pitfalls of making a Lasting Power of Attorney (LPA) online?
+The risks of making a Lasting Power of Attorney LPA online

 Are you thinking of making a Lasting Power of Attorney (LPA)?
 If so, this article explains why you should avoid the temptation to opt for a ‘DIY’ LPA online and why you should use a Solicitor to prepare your LPA.